-University Events, Event Services, and Environmental Health and Safety (EHS) will work to obtain annual permits for commonly used staging configurations throughout the university.
+University Events, Event Services, Risk, Safety and Resilience (RSR) and Office of Building Official (OUBO) will work to obtain annual permits for commonly used staging configurations throughout the university.
 Tents cannot receive an annual permit.

-University Events, Event Services, and EHS will help develop university locations suitable for staging and tenting.
+University Events, Event Services, RSR and OUBO will help develop university locations suitable for staging and tenting.

 A site diagram is needed for all temporary structures.
 A floor plan is needed for every tent and stage.
 See below for the specifics of what needs to be shown on each type of diagram.
 Both site diagrams and floor plans should be as close to scale as possible.
 Site plans and floor plans can be created per event in Social Tables (managed by University Events and Event Services).
-Event Client will work with Scheduling and Event Coordinator to provide all information regarding the tent or structure rental so that the plan can be created in Social Tables.
+Event Client will work with

+Scheduling and Event Coordinator to provide all information regarding the tent or structure rental so that the plan can be created in Social Tables.
 Events will provide the Event Client with a link or PDF of the finished plan to use for temporary structure permit.